MonolithProjects/monolithprojects.github.io/about.md

 I like automation and cloud.

-**By day** i mostly help the people to create IaC, setup their CI/CD pipelines all in Private OpenStack Telco cloud.
+**By day** i mostly help the people to create IaC, setup their CI/CD pipelines and that all is happening in private OpenStack Telco cloud.

 **By night** i contrubute to public or my personal opensource projects on GitHub, mostly related to Ansible.
 I am constantly reworking and improving my home automation stack.